juhp/stack-all/README.md

 ## Usage

-`stack-all` runs `stack build` over recent Stackage LTS major versions and Nightly: by default currently: nightly, lts-16, ..., lts-11.
+`stack-all` by default runs `stack build` over recent Stackage LTS major versions and Nightly (current default is nightly, lts-17, lts-16, lts-14,... , lts-11) corresponding to latest major ghc minor verions.

 Note that stack-all will automatically use `stack-ltsXX.yaml`, even for older lts releases: eg say you have `stack-lts13.yaml` in your project, then it will also be used for building lts-12 (unless you have a `stack-lts12.yaml` config file of course).
 (Other versioned stack.yaml filenames like stack-ghc-8.8.yaml are not supported currently.)